-The beneficial properties of L-theanine and EGCG may be a major reason why drinking several cups of green tea daily is associated with less psychological distress (
+This may suggest why drinking several cups of green tea daily is associated with less psychological distress (

-While some of the foods listed below have not been studied specifically for their anti-anxiety effects, they are rich in nutrients thought to improve related symptoms.
+While some of the foods listed below have not been studied specifically for their anti-anxiety effects, they’re rich in nutrients thought to improve related symptoms.

-- Almonds: Almonds provide a significant amount of vitamin E, which has been studied for its role in anxiety prevention (
+- Almonds.
+Almonds provide a significant amount of vitamin E and healthy fats, which play key roles in brain health (

-- Blueberries: Blueberries are high in vitamin C and other antioxidants, such as flavonoids, that have been studied for their ability to improve brain health and thus help with anxiety relief (
+- Blueberries.
+Blueberries are high in vitamin C and other antioxidants, such as flavonoids, that have been studied for their ability to improve brain health and thus help with anxiety